 Suspected COVID cases and guest self-isolation

-If a guest is displaying signs of the COVID-19 virus while staying in a cabin, they should inform a member of staff, immediately self-isolate where they are to minimise any risk of transmission and request a test.
-If they are confirmed to have COVID-19, they should return home if they reasonably can.
+If a guest is displaying signs of the COVID-19 virus while staying in a cabin, they should inform a member of staff, immediately return home and self-isolate where they are to minimise any risk of transmission and request a test.
 They should use private transport but only drive themselves if they can do so safely.
 If a guest cannot reasonably return home (for example because they are not well enough to travel or do not have the means to arrange transport), their circumstances should be discussed with an appropriate health care professional and, if necessary, the local authority.
 Guests should follow government guidance on dealing with possible or confirmed coronavirus (COVID-19) infection.
 Once the guest has returned to their main residence, they should continue to follow the government guidance on isolation.
 Any positive results must be shared with a member of CA House staff to ensure appropriate action can be taken.

 In the event of an emergency or any questions relating to a cabin booking, please contact either: